matomo-org/matomo-java-tracker/README.md

 ```shell
 mvn install
 ```

-This project contains the following modules:

-* `core` contains the core functionality of the Matomo Java Tracker
-* `java8` contains the Java 8 implementation of the Matomo Java Tracker
-* `java11` contains the Java 11 implementation of the Matomo Java Tracker using the HttpClient available since Java 11 (recommended)
-* `servlet` contains `SerlvetMatomoRequest` to create a `MatomoRequest` from a `HttpServletRequest` and a filter `MatomoTrackingFilter` that can be used to track requests to a servlet
-* `spring` contains the Spring Boot Starter
-* `test` contains tools for manual test against a local Matomo instance created with Docker (see below)

 The built jars and javadoc can be found in `target`.
 By using the Maven goal `install, a snapshot